Anomaly Detection

 Language Models as Reasoners for Out-of-Distribution Detection, 17 Sep.
 2024 (papers)

-Our paper Language Models as Reasoners for Out-of-Distribution Detection has been presented at the Workshop on AI Safety Engineering (WAISE) 2024 and recieved the best paper award by popular vote.
-It constitutes a basic extension of our idea of Out-of-Distribution Detection with Logical Reasoning, where we replaced the prolog-based reasoning component with a LLM.
-Abstract Deep neural networks (DNNs) are prone to making wrong predictions with high confidence for data that does not stem from their …
+Our paper, Language Models as Reasoners for Out-of-Distribution Detection, was presented at the Workshop on AI Safety Engineering (WAISE) 2024 and received the best paper award by popular vote.
+It constitutes an extension of our idea of Out-of-Distribution Detection with Logical Reasoning, where we replaced the prolog-based reasoning component with an LLM.
+Abstract § Deep neural networks (DNNs) are prone to making wrong predictions with high confidence for data that does not stem from their …

 Categories: Anomaly Detection · Neuro-Symbolic